Our Oyster

 DIRECTIONS BY SEA:

 Coming from Goose Rocks Passage / Robinhood/Derektor Marina, head south for about 2 miles on Robinhood Cove.
-Leave Birch Island to port and then look to the western shore for our waterfront complex (floats, boats, equipment, floating oyster cages).
+Leave Birch Island to starboard and then look to the western shore for our waterfront complex (floats, boats, equipment, floating oyster cages).

 Tour the Farm